 Unlike regular pregnancy sickness, HG may not get better by 14 weeks.
 It may not clear up completely until the baby is born, although some symptoms may improve at around 20 weeks.
 See your doctor if you have severe nausea and vomiting.

-It’s not known what causes HG, or why some women get it and others don’t.
-Some doctors believe it is linked to the changing hormones in your body that occur during pregnancy..
+It’s unknown what causes HG, or why some women get it and others don’t.
+However, some doctors believe it is linked to the changing hormones in your body during pregnancy.

 Treating hyperemesis gravidarum